HowIAutomatedThis/HIATModuleTemplate/README.md

 # HIATModuleTemplate

-template Plaster for new module
+This module contains different resources to use with Plaster to generate the skeleton for the creation of a new Powershell module